gerome-byte/alx-system_engineering-devops/0x02-shell_redirections/README.md

- script that Display all lines of the file /etc/ssh/sshd_config starting with a letter
+script that Replaces all characters A and c from input to Z and e respectively.